Alright, first I will confess that I rarely get my inbox to zero but I try and usually end the day with less than 10 emails in my inbox.

 Below is the screenshot of my previous company email being redirected to my current company.
 You will find all your filter options under settings and then the tab “Filters and Blocked Addresses.”

 To stay informed I subscribe to Google Alerts and newsletters about many subjects.
 I receive over 100 informative emails per day.
 This could become a huge distraction.
 I made the choice to have all my alerts and other newsletters to be sent to my personal email instead of my work email so that I can avoid such distraction from my most important inbox.
 I have also set up filters so that such emails actually skip the inbox and are directed into their appropriate folders for me to access when I am ready to sit down and sort through such information.
 You will notice in the screenshot below that I have filters for incoming bills and coupons set up as well.
 Notice that there is an exclamation mark in front of bills.
 The reason is the folders are organized in alphabetically, but Bills is an important folder for me, so I added an exclamation mark in front of the word bills to ensure that the folder is on the top.

 You can also set up subfolders.
 I have a folder for my son Dylan with the subfolder underneath for emails related to Marching Band.

 There was a time when my inbox was full of emails I was waiting for a response back from or that I was waiting to think through or uncover an answer before I responded.
-This was an inbox that filled up with lots of anxiety inducing to-dos staring at me everytime I opened my email.
-This all changed when I discovered Bommerang.
+This was an inbox that filled up with lots of anxiety-inducing to-dos staring at me everytime I opened my email.
+This all changed when I discovered Boomerang.